 Complications of a tibia fracture may include:

-- complications from surgery or the need for further surgeries
+- Unexpected issues from the surgery or the need for further surgeries

 - nerve, muscle, or blood vessel damage